 Tuk Lovers Tour

 We spotted cute little tuk tuks while walking in Praca de Republica.
-If you’ve been to Thailand you know the ones!
-We had read the aqueduct wasn’t too far but it was a lot more accessible with a vehicle.
-Since we only had a few hours we opted to take a tour with Tuk Lovers to cut down on travel time.
+If you've been to Thailand you know the ones!
+We had read the Tomar aqueducts weren't too far but it was a lot more accessible with a vehicle.
+Since we only had a few hours in the city we opted for a tour with Tuk Lovers to cut down on travel time.

 It was the PERFECT mode of transportation!
 Not only did it get us there in a jiffy – with a local who knew exactly how to go – but we learned about the town and why she started the company too.
 Her and her boyfriend were graphic artists but wanted to do something a bit more local and impactful with their work, thus started the company.
-I loved supporting another aspect of the local economy through small business owners like myself and traveling in style!
+I loved supporting the local economy through small business owners like myself and traveling in style!

-If you have the time they’re able to show you many more sites so discuss the best tour for you with your Tuk Lovers guide.
+If you have the time they're able to show you many more sites so discuss the best tour for you with your Tuk Lovers guide before boarding.
 Or investigate and book online ahead of time.

 The main reason for taking the Tuk Lovers tour was for transportation to Pegoes Aqueduct.
 Construction began at the end of the 16th century and was completed in the early 17th century.
 Its purpose was to carry water to the Convent of Christ.
 We had the entire aqueduct to ourselves!
 (Which is exactly why we visited Tomar for our Lisbon day tour besides Sintra choice – it was crowd-free!)

-It’s incredible that you have free reign and access to the aqueduct, a national monument and treasure in Portugal.
-You’re even able to stand in the aqueduct in the path that water used to travel on.
+It was incredible we had free reign and access to the aqueduct, a national monument and treasure in Portugal.
+We were even able to stand in the aqueduct's path water used to travel through.
 The aqueduct ends six kilometers away, in the Mata Nacional dos Sete Montes, the garden discussed earlier in this post.

 Explore the Town of Tomar

-The town itself, in and around the Praca de Republica and then some, is really quaint and attractive.
-It’s a fun area to walk around, shop, grab a coffee or beer, and people watch.
-You can simply walk east to the water from Praca de Republica via Rua de Serpa Pinto (an easy street to find) and get a great feel for the town if you’re short on time.
+The town itself, in and around the Praca de Republica and then some, is quaint and attractive.
+It's a fun area to walk around, shop, grab a coffee or beer, and people watch.
+You can simply walk east from Praca de Republica via Rua de Serpa Pinto (an easy street to find) towards the water and get a great feel for the town.

 Walk Along the Nabao River

-This river, which runs through Tomar, provides beautiful promenades and foot bridges to walk along and over.
-It’s scenery changes a little as you walk along it, from architecture to parks and grand views.
+This river runs through Tomar and has beautiful promenades and foot bridges to walk along and over.
+Its scenery changes a little as you walk along it, from architecture to parks and grand views.

-*Note that one of the most popular times to travel to Tomar is for their Festa dos Tabuleiros, or Festival of the Trays, which occurs every four years in July.
-The next will be in July of 2019, and the next should be in 2023.
+One of the most popular times to travel to Tomar is for their Festa dos Tabuleiros, or Festival of the Trays, which occurs every four years in July.
+One happened in July of 2019, and the next should be in 2023.
 The whole town is covered in vibrant flowers and floral decorations.
 It attracts people from all over the world just like Fallas Festival in Valencia, Spain.